wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == Disclaimer ==

-`sLa NGjI's Team do not provide support on wordpress.org forum!`
+`sLaNGjIs Team do not provide support on wordpress.org forum!`

 Dear user of plugins or themes: